 Thus, the program was revamped and renamed the Black Liberation School, under full leadership of Black parents, teachers, and PC students.
 The program consisted of weekday breakfasts with Saturday tutoring sessions during the school year and Summer programming.
 Additional activities, such as rollerblading, dance, and crafts were also included.
 Students were encouraged to express themselves through art and writing activities, where they discussed the narratives of Martin Luther King Jr., Eldridge Cleaver, and other Black leaders.
 The principles of the Black Liberation School remain central to the Education focus area today, which is committed to supporting the academic and social-emotional learning of K-12 students.

 The Inmate Project began in 1972.
 The aim of this endeavor was to meet the needs of individuals involved in the Criminal Justice system by engaging in advocacy efforts, facilitating creative arts workshops and other enrichment activities, and providing social support.
 Students volunteered at various community sites including juvenile halls, detention centers, jails, and prisons in the Metro Detroit area.
 The Inmate Project also created the Ex-Offender Contact Center in the 1970s.
 PC students in the Criminal Justice focus area continue to work with currently or formerly incarcerated individuals across the state of Michigan.

-Since this time, Project Community has evolved to reflect changing times within the University of Michigan, Ann Arbor, and the United States.
-Sites have reflected the needs of the community, and the program itself has adapted with administrative changes at the University.
-Through it all, Project Community has expanded to serve as much of the community as possible while allowing students to gain valuable learning experiences.
-Though things have changed throughout the years, one motto still rings true: Project Community is “…where service and learning intersect.”
+Project Community has evolved to reflect the changing times within the University of Michigan, Metro Detroit area, and the United States.
+PC sites have met the needs of the community, and the program itself has continually adapted to administrative changes at U-M. Through it all, PC has maintained strong partnerships with the local community and allowed students to gain valuable community-engaged learning experiences.
+Though things have changed over the years, one motto still rings true: Project Community is “…where service and learning intersect.”

 Project Community Today